-A comprehensive study of the hydrogeologic framework of the New Jersey Coastal Plain is presented in Zapecza (1989).
-Zapecza mapped the subsurface extent and stratigraphic relations of all the aquifers and confining units in the Coastal Plain.
-A series of maps of the potentiometric surface of the confined aquifers in the New Jersey Coastal Plain, produced at 5-year increments, illustrate changes in the hydrologic system during 1988, 1993, 1998, and 2003 (Rosman and others, 1995; Lacombe and Rosman, 1997; Lacombe and Rosman, 2001; dePaul and others, 2009) The geology and groundwater resources of Ocean County are documented in Anderson and Appel (1969).
-The hydrology of the unconfined Kirkwood-Cohansey aquifer system in the Metedeconk River and Toms River Basins in the northern part of Ocean County is described by Watt and others (1994), and the hydrology of the Atlantic coastal basins and Mullica River Basin in the southern part of the Ocean County study area is described by Gordon (2004) and Johnson and Watt (1996), respectively.
-The geology and hydrology of the Mullica River Basin is documented in Rhodehamal (1973).
+Zapecza (1989) presented a comprehensive study of the hydrogeologic framework of the New Jersey Coastal Plain and mapped the subsurface extent and stratigraphic relations of all the aquifers and confining units.
+A series of maps of the potentiometric surface of the confined aquifers in the New Jersey Coastal Plain, produced at 5-year increments, illustrated changes in the hydrologic system during 1988, 1993, 1998, and 2003 (Rosman and others, 1995; Lacombe and Rosman, 1997; Lacombe and Rosman, 2001; dePaul and others, 2009) The geology and groundwater resources of Ocean County were documented by Anderson and Appel (1969).
+The hydrology of the unconfined Kirkwood-Cohansey aquifer system in the Metedeconk River and Toms River Basins in the northern part of Ocean County was described by Watt and others (1994), and the hydrology of the Atlantic coastal basins and Mullica River Basin in the southern part of the Ocean County study area was described by Gordon (2004) and Johnson and Watt (1996), respectively.
+The geology and hydrology of the Mullica River Basin were documented by Rhodehamal (1973).

-Several groundwater flow models have been developed and documented for the coastal plain aquifers in New Jersey or parts of specific aquifers that extend into Ocean County.
-The Regional Aquifer System Analysis (RASA) model encompasses all the aquifers and confining units of the New Jersey Coastal Plain, which includes the Ocean County study area (Martin, 1998; Voronin, 2005).
-McAuley and others (2001) developed a groundwater-flow model of the Atlantic City 800-foot sand.
-The aquifer extends approximately from the middle of Ocean County south through Cape May County.
+Several groundwater flow models were developed and documented for the coastal plain aquifers in New Jersey or parts of specific aquifers that extend into Ocean County.
+The Regional Aquifer System Analysis (RASA) model encompassed all the aquifers and confining units of the New Jersey Coastal Plain, which includes the Ocean County study area (Martin, 1998; Voronin, 2005).
+McAuley and others (2001) developed a groundwater-flow model of the Atlantic City 800-foot sand which extends approximately from the middle of Ocean County south through Cape May County.
 Nicholson and Watt (1997) developed a groundwater-flow model of the unconfined Kirkwood-Cohansey aquifer system in the Metedeconk River and Toms River Basins in the northern half of Ocean County.
-The model was used to evaluate increased groundwater withdrawals from the Kirkwood-Cohansey aquifer system on water levels in the surficial Kirkwood-Cohansey aquifer system and on base flow in the Metedeconk River and Toms River.
+The model was used to evaluate the effects of increased groundwater withdrawals from the Kirkwood-Cohansey aquifer system on water levels in the surficial Kirkwood-Cohansey aquifer system and on base flow in the Metedeconk River and Toms River.

 Well Numbering System

 The well-numbering system used in this report has been used by the USGS in New Jersey since 1978.
 The well number consists of a county code number and a sequence number assigned to the well in the county.
-County code numbers used in this report are 05 for Monmouth County, 25 for Burlington County, and 29 for Ocean County.
+The county codes used in this report are 05 for Monmouth County, 25 for Burlington County, and 29 for Ocean County.
 For example, well 29–928 is the 928th well inventoried in Ocean County.

 Description of Study Area